AdaCore/spark2014/docs/lrm/source/subprograms.rst

      (or, in the case of a function or generic function, the result) is not mentioned in any profile_spec_item.

-6. A constituent of a state abstraction shall have relaxed initialization if and only if the state abstraction has relaxed initialization.

-7. No part of a tagged type, or of a tagged object, shall have relaxed initialization.
+6. No part of a tagged type, or of a tagged object, shall have relaxed initialization.

-8. No part of an effectively volatile type, or of an effectively volatile object, shall have relaxed initialization.
+7. No part of an effectively volatile type, or of an effectively volatile object, shall have relaxed initialization.

-9. No part of an Unchecked_Union type shall have relaxed initialization.
+8. No part of an Unchecked_Union type shall have relaxed initialization.
    No part of the type of the prefix of an Initialized attribute reference shall be of an Unchecked_Union type.

-10. A Relaxed_Initialization aspect specification which applies to a declaration occuring in the visible part of a package [(e.g., the declaration of a private type or of a deferred constant)] shall not occur in the private part of that package.
+9. A Relaxed_Initialization aspect specification which applies to a declaration occuring in the visible part of a package [(e.g., the declaration of a private type or of a deferred constant)] shall not occur in the private part of that package.

-11. A formal parameter of a dispatching operation shall not have relaxed initialization; the result of a dispatching function shall not have relaxed initialization.
+10. A formal parameter of a dispatching operation shall not have relaxed initialization; the result of a dispatching function shall not have relaxed initialization.